Flux cost functions and optimal metabolic states: Mathematical properties of flux cost function

-\begin{proposition} We consider a kinetic model and prescribe a feasible flow pattern.
-If the enzymatic M-cost is strictly convex on the M-polytope, the enzymatic flux cost $\fluxcost(\vv)$ is strictly concave on the interior of the B-polytope. \end{proposition}
+\begin{proposition} We consider a kinetic model with a predefined {\fluxpattern} and a benefit function defining an M-polytope and a B-polytope.
+If the enzymatic M-cost is strictly convex on the interior of the M-polytope, the enzymatic F-cost $\acostenz(\vv)$ is strictly concave on the interior of the B-polytope. \end{proposition}